NeCTAR-RC/tutorials/_connecting/03-setting-a-password-vnc.md

 Nectar preconfigured images, such as the Ubuntu image we used to launch our instance, do not have a password preconfigured on the default user account.
 So we need to set one ourselves.
 We'll use our `sudo` privileges (this allows for administrator priviledges) to change the password on the ubuntu account as below.

+**Note:**
+You must be logged into your instance via SSH to first set the password.
+{: .callout-warning}

 ```
 $ sudo passwd ubuntu
 Enter new UNIX password: